Ottoman invasion of Mani (1815): The battle

 The Skoutariotes had no advance warning of the invasion, until the Ottoman fleet was seen in Skoutari Bay.
 All of the men in the town gathered their weapons and under the command of Theodoros Grigorakis they went to the beach where the Ottomans were landing.
 As the Ottomans were landing, the Skoutariotes fell upon them and drove them back into the sea.
 The defeated Ottomans retreated to their ships and sailed back to their bases.
 During the battle, the Ottomans lost 115 men while the Skoutariotes lost only 30 men.

 Aftermath

 This was the last time the Ottomans invaded Mani.
 In 1821, the rest of Greece declared its independence.
 During the war, Egyptians under Ibrahim Pasha invaded Mani, but were repelled by the Maniots under Petros Mavromichalis at the Battle of Vergas.

-Trivia

-There is now a plaque commemorating the victory over the Ottomans at the site of the battle.